I was in tears on my neighbour’s doorstep

 1. Ask yourself, will you look back and laugh?

 If something goes wrong in your life, ask yourself, “Is this something I’ll look back on and laugh about in the months or years to come?”
 If the answer is yes — then why wait months or years?
 Start laughing straight away!
-Think about how you could relate what’s happened in a way that others will find funny.
+Think about how you could relate the incident in a way that others will find funny.

 2. Watch comedy on TV or at the movies